What's in your garage?

 Garage conversions and insurance

-If your home insurance is with Admiral, you’ll need to tell us if you’re planning a conversion so we can make sure your property is covered while the work is happening and afterwards too.
+If your home insurance is with Admiral, you’ll need to tell us about your planned conversion before it begins.
 If you don’t tell us about any alterations to your home, you run the risk of your policy becoming invalid.

 We spoke to the experts in our Home Insurance team to answer some common questions regarding garages and garage conversions.